10 Ways To Cool Off Your Toddler’s Supermarket Tantrum

 2. Keep It Short

 If you have a list of five things to buy, try to stick to the five things.
 You may find you need to go shopping several times a week if you have a toddler in tow.
-Build up gradually from 5 or 10 minutes in the shop to longer trips if your toddler can handle it.
+Build up gradually from five or ten minutes in the shop to longer trips if your toddler can handle it.

 3. Let Them Help